About us

 We help our customers and owner-municipalities become more sustainable by supplying competitive and secure energy with a minimal impact on the environment and climate.
 We must be on the cutting edge in terms of our choice of technology and fuel.
 We must choose recycled and renewable fuels as well as reduce the use of finite natural resources.
 Our Environmental service means that we help contribute to better resource management and reduce the environmental and climate impacts of the community’s waste, while at the same time we handle our own waste in an efficient and safe manner.
 Our business must be driven by increased sustainability, be able to be verified and also include our customers and suppliers in the process.
 This is sustainable energy generation at Söderenergi.

-Söderenergi takes a holistic perspective to sustainable development, which includes both ecological, social and financial sustainability.
+Söderenergi takes a holistic perspective to sustainable development, which includes both ecological, social and economic sustainability.
 This penetrates the entire business, and all of our suppliers that we can influence through our actions.

 The goal of Söderenergi is to be on the cutting edge in terms of our choice of technology and fuel.
 We must choose recycled and renewable fuels as well as reduce the use of finite natural resources.
 The Environmental service that Söderenergi provides means that we help contribute to better resource management and reduce the environmental and climate impacts of the community’s waste, while at the same time we handle our own waste in an efficient and safe manner.